pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 math32 provides a 32 bit floating point format that is mostly compliant with IEEE-754, which is also the native floating point format of sdcc.
 The library can be used with both sccz80 and zsdcc.

-`math32` supports the z180 and ZX Spectrum Next z80n hardware multiply instructions, providing accelerated performance for both these platforms.
-The z80 CPU is supported through emulation of the hardware multiply format `16_8x8`, and also provides good performance.
+`math32` supports the z180 and ZX Spectrum Next z80n `16_8x8` hardware multiply instructions, providing accelerated performance for both these platforms.
+The z80 CPU is supported through `24_16x8` and `32_16x16` unrolled mantissa multiply routines which provide good performance.

 The intrinsic functions are written in assembler.
 The higher level functions (trigonometric, exp, pow) are implemented by C functions extracted from the Cephes Maths Library and the Hi-Tech C Floating point library.